agiliq/django-orm-cookbook/docs/random.rst

     In [6]: get_random2()
     Out[6]: <Category: f164ad0c5bc8300b469d1c428a514cc1>

-If your models has deletions, you can sligthtly modify the functions, to loop until you get a valid :code:`Category`.
+If your models has deletions, you can slightly modify the functions, to loop until you get a valid :code:`Category`.

 .. code-block:: python